Biochar & Climate change

 • Extrapolation of incubation data to long-time horizons

-Here, we only cover the second approach as it relies on actual observations and is becoming the dominant approach in the recent research literature.
+Here, we only cover the second approach as it relies on actual observations and is the dominant approach in the research literature.

 The process to extrapolate incubation data to longer times is described in Figure 3, alongside with methodological choices that arise along the way.